vaishakp/vaishakp.github.io/README.md

 # Compile-time optimizations of SpEC on HPCs

-In this document, I describe the compile-time optimizations that led to significant performance improvements of Binary Black Hole simulations using SpEC.
+In this document, I describe the compile-time optimizations that led to significant performance improvements in Binary Black Hole simulations using SpEC.
 This document is relevant for HPCs with x86-64 CPUs, especially for AMD CPUs.
 It also implements many generic CPU optimizations.

 This is the result of an experimental exercise I carried out on the Sonic HPC at ICTS-TIFR, Bengaluru India.